All creativity begins with the moment of conception.

 That little piece of kindling that gets the fire going.
 That initial source of inspiration that takes on a life of its own.
 That single note from which the entire symphony grows.
 That single spark of life that signals an idea’s movement value, almost screaming to us, something wants to be built here.

-And so, in this new blog series, I’m going to be deconstructing my favorite moments of conception from popular movies.
+Based on my books in The Prolific Series, I’m going to be deconstructing my favorite moments of conception from popular movies.
 Each post will contain a video clip from a different film, along with a series of lessons we can learn from the characters.

-Today's clip comes from the pool scene from The Invention of Dr. Nakamats Invention:
+Today's clip comes from the energy scene in The Celestine Prophecy:

 * * * *